Cameron Cloke: Australian Football career

 There were talks that AFL clubs Hawthorn, Port Adelaide and Richmond were interested in recruiting Cloke in the 2010 pre-season draft.
 Cloke was ultimately recruited in the Rookie Draft by Port Adelaide with its third round pick (41).
 His first and only match for Port was against Brisbane in round 3, 2010, and spent most of the season allocated to the Port Adelaide Magpies in the South Australian National Football League (SANFL).
 Cloke was delisted at the end of the 2010 season.

 Cloke played the following decade with success at suburban level.
 He played for Bundoora in the Northern Football League (NFL) from 2011 until 2014, winning Division 1 premierships there in 2011 and 2013.
 In 2013, he won the Frank Rosbrook Trophy as the best and fairest in the NFL top division; in an unusual case, Cloke was initially announced as the joint-winner with Mark Lynch (Heidelberg) when the award was counted in September 2013; but in February 2014, an administrative error which incorrectly credited Lynch three extra votes was uncovered, leading the NFL to amend its records and award Cloke the trophy outright.
-He later played for Craigieburn in the Essendon District Football League in 2015 and 2016; Jacana (EDFL) in 2017 and 2019, where he won a Division 2 premiership in 2017; Hurstbridge (NFL) in 2018 and 2021; Barooga (Murray Football League) also in 2018; and Templestowe (Eastern Football League) in 2022 and 2023, before retiring.
+He later played for Craigieburn in the Essendon District Football League in 2015 and 2016; Jacana (EDFL) in 2017 and 2019, where he won a Division 2 premiership in 2017; Hurstbridge (NFNL) in 2018 and 2021; Barooga (Murray Football League) also in 2018; and Templestowe (Eastern Football League) in 2022 and 2023, before retiring.
 He also made two guest appearances for the Burnie Dockers Football Club in the TSL in 2015.

+In 2026, Cloke signed for Watsonia Football Club (NFNL).